The Researcher

 Academic and professional background includes:

-• Treasury and liquidity risk analysis — shadowed a VP of Treasury at a large regional healthcare system, evaluating 100+ investment opportunities on risk-return and credit metrics
+• Treasury and Liquidity Risk Analysis — shadowed a VP of Treasury at a large regional healthcare system, evaluating 100+ investment opportunities on risk-return and credit metrics

-• Competitive trading — led a team to a university-record 8.7% return in a simulated $1M portfolio challenge, managing market risk exposure across a multi-asset book
+• Competitive Trading — led a team to a university-record 8.7% return in a simulated $1M portfolio challenge, managing market risk exposure across a multi-asset book

-• Investment banking pitch competition — led a team that built a full buyout model (leverage, IRR sensitivity, downside protection) and presented to a panel of PE and IB professionals
+• Investment Banking Pitch Competition — led a team that built a full buyout model (leverage, IRR sensitivity, downside protection) and presented to a panel of PE and IB professionals

-• Campus leadership — VP of Private Equity & Investment Banking at a university finance association, advising peers on recruiting and deal processes
+• Campus Leadership — VP of Private Equity & Investment Banking at a university finance a ssociation, advising peers on recruiting and deal processes

 Why This Project